 Queen’s College Secondary School

-Since this institution’s official inception in 1883 (prior to this it was known as Drax’s School), it has stood true to this creed, and has shone brilliantly as a true beacon of excellence amongst the secondary schools on the island.
+Since this institution’s official inception in 1883 (before this, it was known as Drax’s School), it has stood true to this creed and has shone brilliantly as a true beacon of excellence amongst the secondary schools on the island.

-Queen’s College was established under the recommendation of an Education Commission, whose report suggested that Barbados required a first grade school for girls.
+Queen’s College was established under the recommendation of an Education Commission, whose report suggested that Barbados required girls’ first-grade school.

-This first grade school was to focus mainly on academia, with the goal of providing an education for girls similar to that of the top educational institutions in Britain.
+This first-grade school focused mainly on academia to provide girls similar to that of the top educational institutions in Britain.

-The syllabus at the time consisted of Divinity, English, History, Geography, French and one of the scientific disciplines.
-As the years passed many new subjects were added, and today, the school offers tutelage in approximately thirty three different subject areas.
+At the time, the syllabus consisted of Divinity, English, History, Geography, French, and one scientific discipline.
+As the years passed, many new subjects were added, and today, the school offers tutelage in thirty-three different subject areas.

-Originally, Queen’s College found its home on Constitution Road, and here, it played the role of educator to thirty three female students whose ages ranged from three to nineteen years old.
+Originally, Queen’s College found its home on Constitution Road, and here, it played the educator’s role to thirty-three female students whose ages ranged from three to nineteen years old.

 The first headmistress of the school was an English lady by the name of Miss Helen Veich-Brown.
-As the years passed, the school grew in both size and reputation and in 1946, the name of Queen’s College was permanently supplanted as an institution synonymous with academic excellence when Elsie Pilgrim became the first female on the island to be awarded the prestigious Barbados Government Scholarship.
+As the years passed, the school grew in both size and reputation.
+In 1946, the name of Queen’s College was permanently supplanted as an institution synonymous with academic excellence when Elsie Pilgrim became the first female on the island to be awarded the prestigious Barbados Government Scholarship.

-In 1970, Elsie Payne (formerly Pilgrim) became the first Barbadian Headmistress on the island, as she took firm hold of the reigns of the institution, and during her tenure of office, set ablaze the fires of co-education within the walls of the school as in 1981, thirty eight first form boys were enrolled as students.
+In 1970, Elsie Payne (formerly Pilgrim) became the first Barbadian Headmistress on the island, as she took firm hold of the institution’s reigns.
+During her tenure of office, she set ablaze the fires of co-education within the school walls as in 1981, thirty-eight first form boys were enrolled as students.

 After Dame Elsie Payne’s retirement, Mrs. Colleen Winter-Brathwaite was appointed Headmistress in 1985.
-She was followed by Mrs. Coreen Kennedy in 1997.
+Mrs. Coreen Kennedy followed her in 1997.

-Queen’s College was relocated from constitution road to its present home in Husbands, St. James in 1990, and has grown in a multi-racial institution with students drawn from every physical corner, social and economic plane on the island.
+Queen’s College was relocated from the constitution road to its present home in Husbands, St. James in 1990, and has grown into a multi-racial institution with students drawn from every physical corner, the social and economic plane the island.

-Such a fact is consistent with the school’s mission statement, which is to offer a wide range of sporting and extra-curricular activities such as basketball, football, tennis, athletics and chess to assist in the positive development of the next generation of Barbadian citizens.
+Such a fact is consistent with the school’s mission statement, which offers a wide range of sporting and extra-curricular activities such as basketball, football, tennis, athletics, and chess to assist in the positive development of the next generation Barbadian citizens.

-The school has a formidable academic and extra-curricular record, with consistent outstanding performances in the annual regional examinations of the Caribbean Examinations Council (CXC).
+The school has a formidable academic and extra-curricular record, with consistent outstanding performances in the Caribbean Examinations Council’s annual regional examinations (CXC).

-For more information on the Barbados Queen’s College visit
+For more information on the Barbados Queen’s College, visit http://qcbarbados.com/.